PavPavv/frontend-evolution/README.md

 yarn add --dev @babel/core @babel/plugin-transform-react-jsx @babel/preset-env @babel/preset-react @types/node @types/react @types/react-dom babel-loader cross-env css-loader html-webpack-plugin style-loader ts-loader typescript
 ```

-And it is not even yet to start developing 🙄
+And it is not even close to start developing 🙄
-The last part of crucial and vital packages is render library.
-In this particular case I will choose React, but it can be any of render framework or library (Vue, Angular, Next, Preact and etc.)
+The last part of crucial and vital packages is to add render library.
+In this particular case I choose React, but it can be any of render framework or library (Vue, Angular, Next, Preact and etc.)

 ```bash
 yarn add react react-dom